ghall15/fiscalhistory/webpage/unpleasant_monetarist_arithmetic.rst

 or decrease as the inflation rate rises.

 Third, we will return to the government budget constraint to illustrate how if a fiscal authority runs persistent deficits, then low inflation today can mean high inflation in the future.
+This "unpleasant" result was first brought to light in [SargentWallace1981]_ .

 A More Complete Description of Money Demand
 ===========================================

 One of money's three primary functions is to serve as a store of value.
 Of course, there are many other assets that can serve as a store of value as well: stocks, bonds, houses, ...
-It is natural to assume that people will want spread their wealth across several types of assets rather than hold all their wealth in a single asset.
+It is natural
+to assume that people will want spread their wealth across several types of assets rather than hold all their wealth in a single asset.